DaveCrown/install-k3s/README.md

 To use the installation play:

 1. build your inventory out
-1. (Optionaly) Make sure you have your cluster_config.yaml and config directory built out
+1. (Optionally) Make sure you have your cluster_config.yaml and config directory built out
 1. call `ansible-play configure-k3s.yml -e '{ any flags here in json format }'`
 1. get a cup of coffee